Q: What ages can attend the Queenford Farm Adventure Camps in Oxfordshire?

 A: Yes if you hold a Blue Light Card or Defence Discount Card we can offer 15% off any booking.
 This only applies to your children.
 Please enter BLUELIGHT or DEFENCE at checkout to redeem this discount.
 You then need to email your card to info@theoxfordboatadventure.co.uk for the booking to be approved.

-A: All children attending an ‘Adventurer’ camp will need to be able to swim.
+A: All children attending an ‘Adventurer’ Queenford Farm camps and all Expeditions will need to be able to swim.
 All children wear buoyancy aids while on the water.
-Children attending our ‘Little Explorers’ are not expected to be confident swimmers.
+Children attending our ‘Little Explorers’ Queenford Farm camps are not expected to be confident swimmers.
 When they visit the Island on the raft and when they go out Dingy Rowing, they wear a buoyancy aid and are with a member of staff at all times.

 A: Parents should provide a packed lunch, 2 suitable snacks and a water bottle with a covered mouthpiece.
 Please note we are a nut free course.
 Some of our Adventures include food, for example pizza on the Island and marshmallows round the fire.
 We do cater for all dietary needs but please ensure any allergies are included in the booking form when prompted so we can plan for them.

-Q: What time does the day start and end?
+Q: What time does the Queenford Farm day start and end?

 A: Drop off is between 8.45 - 9.00am and pick up is 4.30pm.